 The E-2 visa offers investors the opportunity to work in the United States by making a substantial financial investment in a U.S. business; for those who meet the requirements, the visa is valid for five years and may be extended indefinitely.

 Switching from an E-2 visa to a permanent resident can be a difficult and time-consuming process, especially when a large sum of money is at stake.
 You do not want to do it alone; working with an immigration attorney in NYC can help to lessen the difficulties and amount of time it takes.
-This blog post will discuss the different pathways to change an E2 visa to a green card.
+This blog post will discuss the different pathways to changing an E2 visa to a green card.

 E2 to Green Card